AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/generic.md

 * `code` (String) - the code the user has to enter to apply this voucher
 * `promotion` (String) - the promotion to be applied; for example, `/content/campaigns/geometrixx-outdoors/article/10-bucks-off`

-Promotion handlers are OSGi services which modify the shopping cart.
-The cart will support several hooks that will be defined in the `PromotionHandler` interface.
+Promotion handlers are OSGi services that modify the shopping cart.
+The cart supports several hooks that are defined in the `PromotionHandler` interface.

 ```java
 /**